fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 so on).

-Chapter 4.
+Lab 4.
 Builtin Fixtures • 78

 Here’s an example of a few configuration values and options: